 Pin the tail on the donkey

-Paint a tail-less donkey on a sturdy piece of board which will stand up to being outside.
+Paint a tail-less donkey on a sturdy piece of board that will stand up to being outside.
 Create a fabric tail with a sticky end.
-Blindfold players and invite them to pin the tail on the right place.
-Winners are anyone who gets the tail close to the donkey's backside.
+Blindfold players and invite them to pin the tail in the right place.
+Anyone who gets the tail close to the donkey's backside wins.
 Charge 20p a go.